 MANIPULATIVE - MACHIAVELLIAN PROFILE CHART

-The score Sam obtained on the 'Manipulative - Machiavellian' dysfunctional behaviour category falls within the average range.
-This suggests he is unlikely to display significant challenging behaviours within this category.
+The score Sam obtained on the 'Manipulative - Machiavellian' dysfunctional behaviour category falls within the below average range (i.e. is 4 or less).
+This suggests it is unlikely he will display challenging behaviours within this category.